 (2) Parties to a hearing who wish to subpoena documents or witnesses must file a written request for the issuance of a subpoena with the administrative law judge or at one of our offices at least 10 business days before the hearing date, unless you show that your circumstances meet the conditions described in § 404.935(b).
 The written request must give the names of the witnesses or documents to be produced; describe the address or location of the witnesses or documents with sufficient detail to find them; state the important facts that the witness or document is expected to prove; and indicate why these facts could not be proven without issuing a subpoena.

 (e) Witnesses at a hearing.
-Witnesses may appear at a hearing in person or, when the conditions in § 404.936(c)(2) exist, by video teleconferencing or telephone.
+Witnesses you call may appear at a hearing with you in the same manner in which you are scheduled to appear.
+If they are unable to appear with you in the same manner as you, they may appear as prescribed in § 404.936(c)(4).
+Witnesses called by the administrative law judge will appear in the manner prescribed in § 404.936(c)(4).
 They will testify under oath or affirmation unless the administrative law judge finds an important reason to excuse them from taking an oath or affirmation.
 The administrative law judge may ask the witness any questions material to the issues and will allow the parties or their designated representatives to do so.

 (f) Collateral estoppel—issues previously decided.
 An issue at your hearing may be a fact that has already been decided in one of our previous determinations or decisions in a claim involving the same parties, but arising under a different title of the Act or under the Federal Coal Mine Health and Safety Act.
 If this happens, the administrative law judge will not consider the issue again, but will accept the factual finding made in the previous determination or decision unless there are reasons to believe that it was wrong.